-Vinyl vs wooden siding.
-As siding installers, we can provide either.
-Of course, we provide other types as well, such as cement, masonry, and cultured stone siding.
-However, this post will specifically focus on vinyl and wood since those two are the most common.
-Which option is better for your type of home?
+Vinyl vs wooden siding; as siding installers, we can provide both types.
+We supply other styles as well, such as masonry, cement, and cultured stone siding.
+However, vinyl and wood are the most typical.
+Which is a better fit for your house exterior?

-We’ll start with vinyl.
-This is the most common siding and the one we install most frequently for Spokane Valley residences.
-The reason vinyl siding is so common is simple: it’s affordable yet durable.
-Vinyl is also relatively maintenance-free beyond the occasional washing, which we discussed in our December post.
+Let’s begin with vinyl.
+This is the most mainstream siding and the one homeowners most often request.
+The reason vinyl siding is so commonplace is simple: it’s affordable yet high-quality.
+Vinyl is also mainly maintenance-free and only needs a light washing every three to four months.

-With vinyl, you also have plenty of color options, ranging from the typical neutral colors to the more daring and bold hues.
+With vinyl, you also have a multitude of color palettes, ranging from the typical neutral shades to the more eye-catching bold hues.

-If you can’t decide between vinyl and wood, then we recommend an “in-between” option in the form of faux wood siding.
-These are normally made from vinyl but have the appearance of weathered wood.
-Vinyl is versatile and can even simulate the appearance of other siding varieties, such as brick and stucco.
+If you’re undecided between vinyl and wood siding, then we suggest a “middle-of-the-road” option in the form of faux wood.
+These are constructed from vinyl but have the surface texture of weathered wood.
+Vinyl is versatile and can even mimic the look of other siding types, such as brick and stucco.

-Contact Exteriors Unlimited to schedule an exterior home makeover.
-We provide sample siding panels if you’re undecided.
-You can also visit our gallery to see how other homeowners have approached their renovations.
-Vinyl and wood siding are two styles that are both wonderful for modern home renovations.
+Contact Exteriors Unlimited to book a residential renovation.
+We supply sample siding panels if you’re having difficulty making a decision.
+Feel free to browse our gallery to see how other residents have approached their remodeling.
+Vinyl and wood siding both go great for contemporary and older-style homes alike.

 Serving Spokane, Spokane Valley, Liberty Lake, Medical Lake, Cheney, Sprague, Reardan, Spangle, Rockford, Fairfield, Edwall, Ford, Clayton, Deer Park, Colbert, Chattaroy, Mead, Airway Heights, Davenport, Ritzville, Nine Mill Falls, Rosalia, Oakdale, Tekoa, Colfax, St. John, and Endicott Springdale, Elk, Post Falls and Coeur d’Alene since 1984